Versatile – Varied – Vivacious: Annuals Pack a Punch

 - Come in nearly every color, size, and shape

-- Grow well alongside perennials
+- Pair well with perennials

 - Attract hummingbirds and butterflies — and can help repel garden pests

 - Are delicious!
-Herbs and vegetables are annuals, too.
+Vegetables are annuals, too.